Last Updated on

 I’m currently located in jungle of Koh Samui, one of Thailand’s biggest island.
 I’m here with a good friend of mine, relaxing, exploring and getting good work done.
 We’re also visiting Kuala Lumpur, Goa, Delhi, Dubai and Istanbul before returning to Malta.

-If you ever get the chance to work remotely and travel around the world, take it!
+Lets sum it up like this: if you ever get the chance to work remotely and travel around the world, take it!
 It’s the best lifestyle I can possible dream of.

 Only traveling, without doing anything, for longer periods of time bores me out completely.
 I can’t stay way from work for even more than a day without feeling abstinence.

-Working holiday – does the productivity go down?
+Traveling around as a nomad – does the productivity go down?

 It’s true that I probably spend less time in front of the computer doing actual work, but the work I do gets done more efficiently and my productivity increases a lot.
 Mainly due to the fact that I’m never as creative as when I’m traveling.

-According to studies, your brain is more creative when you are being given new experiences.
+According to multiple studies, your brain is more creative when you are being given new experiences and exposed to new environment.
 So whenever a pattern or a routine is broken, your mind switches from autopilot to creative thinking.

-But also, living the free life you’re working for, swimming and relaxing in the sea, sipping coconuts and being in nature makes you appreciate the work you do much more.
+Living the free life you’re working for, swimming and relaxing in the sea, sipping coconuts and being in nature makes you appreciate the work you do much more.